Bed Bases

 Styling choices range from a traditional divan look right through to contemporary bedstead designs.
 Some even incorporate massage units as an optional extra.

 Available as single beds or as doubles with individually adjustable halves, these beds either feature flexible laminated slats or fully sprung upholstered sections.
 Some models have five or more individually adjusting sections – for neck, head, upper body legs and feet; other models might just adjust the head and feet; or even just the upper body.
-Some models are designed to slide backwards as the head end comes up, thus keeping you in more convenient contact with your bedside table!
+Some adjustable beds are designed to slide backwards as the head end comes up, thus keeping you in more convenient contact with your bedside table!
 Others fit side table which can be moved along side rails.

 Mattresses are specially made for adjustable beds so ideally the base and mattress should be bought together.
 It’s a good idea to make sure that any electrical parts are separately guaranteed and fully compatible with UK systems.